-Even Newcastle United, whose record signing was Michael Owen for over 13 years, broke a club record for an incoming transfer this January.
+Even Newcastle United, whose record signing was Michael Owen for over 13 years, broke a club record for an incoming transfer twice in 2019.

 Manchester United and Liverpool lead the way in terms of the most expensive single signing; their record arrivals total a huge £164m.

 But even the clubs in the lower reaches of the top-flight have been known to splash the cash in recent years, with two of this season’s promoted clubs breaking their transfer records last summer.

 Some of these deals have been more than worth the money, while others have been a complete waste of time and resources.

 So who is the record signing at every Premier League club?
 We’ve listed them below and labelled each HIT or MISS.

 Going into the summer 2019 transfer window, Arsenal reportedly had £40m to bolster their squad.
 But they spent almost double that when signing highly sought-after winger Nicolas Pepe from Lille.
 The Ivorian winger has had a decent first season for the Gunners given the circumstances at the club, but will look to improve in his second campaign.

 Tasked with finding the goals to keep Aston Villa in the Premier League, Wesley had a slow start to life in England, scoring five goals in 21 matches.
 Unfortunately for the Brazilian, he suffered a season-ending injury in January 2020, unable to add to his tally.
 A miss may be harsh considering the circumstances, but Wesley will have more than enough time to improve when he does eventually return.